Viton2/LSBTBot/README.md

 # LosBostasBot is a simple discord BOT I created for my discord server.

 I created It mostly to learn how to do it, and for fun.
-Don't mind the bot name, please.